AlphaBravoCompany/ab-training-labs/container-bootcamp/section-10-labs/README.md

 `kubectl apply -f clusterip-service.yml` {{ execute }}

 Check the `training-lab` namespace to make sure all resources are running.
-There should be 1 netshoot Pod, 2 whoami Pods and a ClusterIP service.
+There should be 2 whoami Pods and a ClusterIP service.

 `kubectl get all -n training-lab` {{ execute }}